 Ill-fitting shoes that are the leading cause of foot pain and foot problems: 8 out of 10 people’s shoes fit incorrectly.

-At Feet First Clinic we put your feet first: feet are the foundation of your body and choosing footwear that fits properly is critical for preventing injury.
+At Feet First Clinic we put your feet first: feet are your body’s foundation and choosing footwear that fits properly is critical for preventing injury.
 That’s why we fit every client free of charge to ensure that you invest in the healthiest footwear for your feet’s needs.

 You can get a footwear assessment and shoe fitting by either appointment or drop-in:

 You can book a full footwear assessment with one of our licensed chiropodists by using our online booking form or calling us at 416-769-3338.
 Depending on your specific needs, a biomechanical assessment with our Video Gait Analysis machine may be involved.
 This will help us determine how you carry your weight when you walk, and which shoes will best accommodate your needs.

 After your assessment, our staff can help select and fit you for shoes in our shop, where we carry a specially curated selection of orthopaedic footwear and pre-fabricated footwear designed to address various foot issues, from flatfoot to bunions.
 Click here for more information about the brands and shoes we can fit you for.

-If stock item or modified orthopaedic footwear are required, a chiropodist will give you a referral.
+If stock item or modified orthopaedic footwear is required, a chiropodist will give you a referral.
 We will then size you and order the shoes that best fit your needs.
 Once your shoes arrive, you can try them on to make sure they fit properly and feel comfortable.
 See orthopaedic footwear for more information.

 2. Drop In:

 If you do not have any particular concerns requiring a chiropodist assessment, you can stop by our foot clinic during office hours.
-Our knowledgeable staff can then help you guide you through the shoes we carry in our shop and help you find the shoe that fits best.
+Our knowledgeable staff can then guide you through the shoes we carry in our shop and help you find the shoe that fits best.

 Shoes that fit properly can help treat and even prevent just about every foot condition and common foot problem.
 This includes (but is certainly not limited to):